-Where allocated, Families First services will be shaped by the following principles:
+Where allocated, Family Solution Services will be shaped by the following principles:

-- An Early Help Record will be used to engage the family and seek consent to their involvement, understand strengths, needs and risks, establish goals, and record the work undertaken by all agencies in partnership with the family. - The multi-agency Team Around the Family (TAF) meeting will agree a coordinated plan of support and an appropriate universal lead practitioner to continue to work with the family. - To work in collaboration with universal services to provide a co-ordinated package of support and work to help the child, young person or family to build capacity and resilience to sustain changes. - To act as the lead practitioner for the family, taking responsibility for ensuring that the agreed family plan progresses and is reviewed regularly in partnership with the family and involved agencies. - To seek to understand the child or young person's lived experience by engaging with the child, young person, family and other professionals, and maintain regular contact with the child and/or family via face to face contact and/or other means of communication. - To undertake regular and timely multiagency reviews at least every six weeks by holding Team around the Family (TAF) meetings, to review progress against any identified actions established within the plan to ensure they are meeting the identified needs. - Families choosing to decline early help services does not mean that specialist safeguarding services will become involved except where there is a risk of significant harm to the child concerned or where they may present a significant risk to others. - If safeguarding concerns arises as part of the targeted work with family, then these will step up to MASH with the full knowledge and consent of the family as appropriate.
+- A Child and Family Wellbeing Assessment will be used to engage the family, understand strengths, needs and risks, establish goals, and record the work undertaken by all agencies in partnership with the family.
+This will be completed within 30 working days and will be signed off by a Team Manager. - The multi-agency Team Around the Family (TAF) meeting will agree a coordinated plan of support and a Family Solutions keyworker will continue to work with and coordinate work with the family. - To work in collaboration with universal services to provide a coordinated package of support and work to help the child, young person or family to build capacity and resilience to sustain changes. - To act as the lead practitioner for the family, taking responsibility for ensuring that the agreed family plan progresses and is reviewed regularly in partnership with the family and involved agencies. - To seek to understand the child or young person's lived experience by engaging with the child, young person, family and other professionals, and maintain regular contact with the child and/or family via face to face contact and/or other means of communication. - To undertake regular and timely multiagency reviews at least every six weeks by holding Team around the Family (TAF) meetings, to review progress against any identified actions established within the plan to ensure they are meeting the identified needs. - Families choosing to decline early help services does not mean that specialist safeguarding services will become involved except where there is a risk of significant harm to the child concerned or where they may present a significant risk to others. - If safeguarding concerns arises as part of the targeted work with family, then these will step up to the Family Assessment Service with the full knowledge and consent of the family as appropriate.

-6. Statutory Assessments and Review
+5. Statutory Assessments and Review